 - Determine how many “short rows” you will need to add on the front rail to “square up” the seat

-- Attach them to the left side rail with upholstery tacks
+- Attach the strands, one at a time, to the left side rail with upholstery tacks

-- Weave around the two front corners with each strand
+- Weave around the two front corners with each strand, starting on the left and ending on the right

 - Attach the ends of the short rows to the right rail with tacks